 Doctors can treat some small lung tumors using this operation.
 Your surgeon removes parts of your lung through smaller incisions.
 This makes the procedure less painful.
 It also can make your recovery faster.

 A newer approach to VATS is known as “robotic-assisted surgery.”
 Your surgeon sits at a control panel inside the operating room to maneuver long surgical instruments using robotic arms.

 Machines with built-in imaging scanners make it possible for your doctor to give radiation more precisely.
 They can take pictures of your lung and then adjust their aim right before giving you the radiation.
 It’s a way to zero in on your cancer.
 It may also bring fewer side effects.

 Also known as immunotherapy, this can get your immune system to recognize and destroy cancer cells better.
 There are a couple of different types:

 Checkpoint inhibitors: Part of your immune system’s job is to not attack normal cells in the body.
 To do this it uses so-called “checkpoints,” molecules that must be turned on or off to trigger an immune response.
 Cancer cells sometimes use these checkpoints to avoid being targeted by your immune system.

-But four new drugs -- atezolizumab (Tecentriq), durvalumab (Imfinzi), nivolumab (Opdivo) and pembrolizumab (Keytruda) -- target these checkpoints and basically take the brakes off your immune system so that it can mount a better attack.
+But four drugs -- atezolizumab (Tecentriq), durvalumab (Imfinzi), nivolumab (Opdivo) and pembrolizumab (Keytruda) -- target these checkpoints and basically take the brakes off your immune system so that it can mount a better attack.